Shotbylu/Shotbylu/README.md

 🌟 Machine Learning and it's applications across multiple industries such as:

-Healthcare
-Climate Change and Environmental Sciences
-Fitness
-Sports
-Advertising
-And many more!

 🌟 Playing with Computer Vision

 🌟 Natural Language Process